rjmarwil/hosting-dedicated-terraria-server/README.md

 This is great, but your friends still don't have access to your computer; they can't connect to that `192.168.1.100` internal IP address (unless they are actually on your wifi or ethernet).
 You still need to broadcast your computer and Terraria's location on it to the public.

-***Port forwarding*** allows remote computers (computers on the Internet [your friends]) to connect to a specific computer or service within a private local-area network.
+***Port forwarding*** allows remote computers (computers on the Internet) to connect to a specific computer or service within a private local-area network.
 Setting a port to forward to in your router allows it to direct other computers to the application/process running on the defined port.
 In this case, you will forward your friend's computers to port `7777` where the Terraria server will be running.

 <br/>